 Students are not able to communicate between VPN addresses.
-Read the "Resources and Downloads" section in our forums as they contain important links and downloads that you will require for the course.
-We strongly recommend you refer to the information available in the following forum threads prior to connecting to the labs:
+Read other PEN-200 articles as they contain important links and downloads that you will require for the course.
+We strongly recommend you refer to the information available in the following section prior to connecting to the labs:

 Lab vs Exam

 Metasploit usage is encouraged in the labs.
 Metasploit is a great tool and you should learn all of the features it has to offer.
 While Metasploit usage is limited in the OSCP certification exam, you don't want to place arbitrary restrictions on yourself during the learning process.
-More information about Metasploit usage can be found in the forums at the link below:
+More information about Metasploit usage can be found in the OSCP Exam Guide at the link below:

 Each student is provided with twelve (12) reverts every 24 hours, enabling them to return a particular lab system to its pristine state.
 This counter is reset every day at 00:00 GMT but should you run out early and require more, you can contact us and we will be able to reset your revert counter for you.
 The minimum amount of time between machine reverts is 5 minutes.
 Active Directory targets will take up to 10 minutes to revert.
 In the drop-down menu to select which machine to revert, you are able to see when the machine was last reverted.
 If you are attacking a machine that has not been reverted for a long period of time, it may be in an altered state.
 Please make sure you revert it before attacking it.
 However, if you notice the machine has been reverted recently, this may be because another student is working on the box.
 You may wish to work on another target until they have finished.

 For more information about the recommended VMware Kali image to use during PEN-200 course, please visit: Kali VM